Best Rated Wrongful Termination Law Firm in Bakersfield

 We are the go-to law firm in Bakersfield for providing trustworthy and straight-forward guidance regarding your wrongful termination.
 If you were terminated or believe that you were terminated for a questionable reason, then contact an attorney as soon as possible.
 Calltoday.

 With more than 40 years of combined legal experience, our attorneys are ready, willing, and able to assist with your case.
 Our attorneys have been highly rated by their peers for ethical standards and legal skills with multiple selections to the Super Lawyers designation.
-Stephen Danz & Associates is the largest employee-side law firm in California with a focus on employment law.
+Stephen Danz & Associates is a statewide California employee-side law firm.
 We are proud of our years of experience representing Bakersfield residents who fell victim to discrimination and wrongful termination.

 Protect Your Rights – Don’t Be a Victim!